 Keep up-to-date with all George Washington Birthday Celebration news by subscribing to our newsletter.
-It is produced weekly from November through February (and otherwise only occasionally).
+It is produced monthly from March through October and weekly from November through February.

 Why Today is Not “Presidents’ Day"